 Co., Ltd., in using materials on hand to develop a face coving that is effective at stopping droplets.
 We performed verification tests on various shapes, materials, sizes, and wearing methods and checked the results.
-Since July 2020, we have been conducting sequential distribution to approximately 20,000 employees of the Company and the Group as well as workers and reporting body temperatures, including for the family members in the same household, notifications in a case where the temperature is over 37°C and progress reports mandatory.
+Since July 2020, we have been conducting sequential distribution to approximately 20,000 employees of the Company and the Group as well as workers from partners at sites.